understanding-the-connected-home/book/sprints.md

 These unshakable pillars of the sprint are:[^2]

-- A bias towards shipping.
-“Done is better than perfect,” as the saying goes.
+- **An emphasis on shipping.** “Done is better than perfect,” as the saying goes.
 By the end of the sprint, the result is going to be published, no matter what.
 (Or handed over to a copy editor for final polishing, if that’s more your thing—but no more work should happen on the core content.)
-- Strong focus on collaboration.
-This is a team exercise that lives on collaboration, sharing, and open exchange.
+- **Strong focus on collaboration.** This is a team exercise that lives on collaboration, sharing, and open exchange.
 Where there is too much ego at play, a sprint will not fulfill its full potential.
 Credit where credit is due.
 In a highly collaborative environment it is hard to give credit for any given word, sentence or paragraph.
 However, everyone working on the sprint or any of its chapters should be visibly credited.
-- Peer review.
-No matter who’s the leading expert of the group for any given topic, chances are that others can add value and refine, both in substance and in style.
+- **Peer review.** No matter who’s the leading expert of the group for any given topic, chances are that others can add value and refine, both in substance and in style.
 Peer review and co-editing are at the very heart of the sprint process.

 To write this book, we used Github and Gitbook.
 These tools enabled us to collaborate readily on texts and to have version control.
 It also meant our texts were published immediately to the web, which somehow made us less precious about when something was "done" or not.